wevdevbastards/django-redis-celery/README.md

 At this point Celery received the message and routed it to a queue.
 In the other side the remote service app has been loaded by celery as a worker by executing this command in the docker-compose.yml file, worker container:
 <br>
-celery -A rabbitmq_celery worker -l info
+celery -A redis_celery worker -l info
 <br>
 Celery will look for the requested task using the "auto_discover_tasks" method, and it will execute it passing it the parameters entered in the web app UI form.
 <br>